 Eureka Kikuyu grass is grown and recommended by Anco for its outstanding ability to repair from wear as well as its winter colour retention and early spring Green up.
 Anco’s Eureka Kikuyu develops less thatch than some other Kikuyu types resulting in less maintenance requirements to maintain a good-looking lawn.

 Eureka Kikuyu is the ideal grass for backyard lawns that receive lots of wear and tear from dogs, children, and general use.
 The creeping nature of Eureka Kikuyu will help the lawn to recover from excessive use faster than alternative grass types.

 Use Kikuyu when a lush green lawn that is in full sun is required.
 A Eureka Kikuyu lawn will survive when short dry periods are experienced in summer.
 Due to its extensive root system, Eureka Kikuyu will not wilt in hot weather if given periodic watering.
 To perform at its best Eureka Kikuyu requires a sunny position.

 Eureka Kikuyu is an economical grass type especially when its outstanding repair qualities from wear are considered.
-At a price of $10.45 per square metre your new lawn project is inexpensive when compared to other lawn varieties and surface types.
+At a price that is generally cheaper per square metre, your new lawn project will be more economical when compared to other lawn varieties and surface types.